 - This is one of the funnest flowers to grow (in my opinion).
 I just adored the soft, fuzzy flowers!!!

 - There are a few different types of celosia: cockscomb(the wavy ones that look like coral), plumes that resemble flames, and a spiked variety.
-All the different types of celosia are available in a wide assortment of colors.
-Most garden centers will carry 6 packs of the plumed varety.
+All the different kinds of celosia are available in a wide assortment of colors.
+Most garden centers will carry 6 packs of the plumed variety.

 - Celosia makes a great dried flower, I just hung them upside down on my peg board.